espejoserna/espejoserna/content/courses/philandfilm/_index.md

 ### Longish videos

-A short video essay that presents with the following structure:
+A short video essay with the following structure:
 1. Pick one of the films and one of the questions we have touched upon in class.
 1. Select scenes/quotes from the film that help present the question
 1. Structure a version of the question on the basis of the scences/quotes